open2c/cooler/docs/cli.rst

                                process at a time.  [default: 10000000]
-      --mad-max INTEGER        Ignore bins from the contact matrix using the 'MAD- max' filter: bins whose log marginal sum is less than ``mad-max`` mean absolute deviations below the median log marginal sum of all the bins in the same chromosome.  [default: 5]
+      --mad-max INTEGER        Ignore bins from the contact matrix using the 'MAD- max' filter: bins whose log marginal sum is less than ``mad-max`` median absolute deviations below
+                               the median log marginal sum of all the bins in the same chromosome.  [default: 5]
       --min-nnz INTEGER        Ignore bins from the contact matrix whose marginal number of nonzeros is less than this number.
                                [default: 10]